Date of Separation California

 - Whether the spouses private conduct is consistent with a couple of people who have had a final and complete break in their marital relationship.

-In conclusion, it is important to recognize the factors that are looked upon when determining when the date of separation is because such a date can have a dramatic impact in the decision-making process when assets are to be distributed.
+In conclusion, it is important to recognize the factors that are looked upon when determining the date of separation in California because such a date can have a dramatic impact in the decision-making process when assets are to be distributed.